-One of the tasks that we will solve first is to classify image edges according to what is the cause (fig. 1.7):
+One of the tasks that we will solve first is to classify image edges according to what is the cause (fig. 1.5):

-- · Object boundaries - Changes in surface orientation - Occlusion boundaries: in this simple world, we will position the objects in such a way that objects do not occlude each other. - Contact edges: this is an edge between two objects but with no depth discontinuity.
+- Object boundaries - Changes in surface orientation - Occlusion boundaries: in this simple world, we will position the objects in such a way that objects do not occlude each other. - Contact edges: this is an edge between two objects but with no depth discontinuity. - Shadow edges: this can be harder than it seems.
+In this simple world, shadows are soft creating slow transitions between dark and light.